frankwallis/plugin-typescript/README.md

 #### External Typings Support ####

 The plugin will automatically load typings for packages if it knows that they are present.
-In order tell the plugin that a package contains typings, use SystemJS metadata configuration which can be specified in ```packages``` configuration or in the jspm registry.
+In order tell the plugin that a package exposes external typings, use SystemJS metadata configuration which can be specified in ```packages``` configuration or in the jspm registry.

 ```js
   packages: {